Urduliz

 Urduliz (Urdúliz) is a municipality located in northern Biscay, Spain.
 While connected to Greater Bilbao both by the Bilbao metro and BizkaiBus, the municipality is part of Mungialdea.
-The municipality shows a mixture of industrial and rural qualities, being divided in three separate villages or neighbourhoods.
-According to the 2019 census, it has 4,456 inhabitants.
+The municipality shows a mixture of industrial and rural qualities, being divided in three separate villages or neighborhoods.
+According to the 2024 census, it has 5,626 inhabitants.

+Geography

+Located in the region of Uribe Kosta, Urduliz sits in the Butron river valley, which has a northwest-southeast orientation.
+The southeast edge of the valley is bounded by a ridge (Las Peñas de Santa Marina).
+This ridge contains ruins of a portion of Bilbao's iron ring, cliffs with rock climbing routes, and the hermitage of Saint Marina.